grettaface/pngy/README.md

 ---

 It has no dependencies other than Javascript.
-As long as you provide it with a spritesheet that it expects, it will do the rest.
+As long as you provide it with a spritesheet that it expects, it will do the rest. **Minified version is only 4kb!**

 It provides users with much more control over animations without needing to use things like canvas.